rapha-lima/docker-job/README.md

  * You need to put here your AWS credentials.
 PS: It will launch the environment on us-east-1 region.

 The `deploy.sh` script will provisoner a cloudformation stack with all elements needed to run and deploy the application.
-The application will run in a docker container inside a ECS AWS linux based instance.
+The application will run in a docker container inside an ECS AWS linux based instance.

 After deploy is done, you call schedule your docker jobs.